bring/developer-site/README.md

 exceptions:

-1. If you are working on the RAML files, you have to run `npm run buildraml` to generate new JSON files with the changes.
+1. If you are working on the RAML files, you have to run `npm run buildraml` to recompile a JSON file with the changes.
 2. If you are working on the JS or CSS, run `npm run bundlewatch` to have Webpack update the bundled files on change.